priyamturing/agent_harness/README.md

 ## Notes

-- The CLI automatically targets the local Jira MCP server at `http://localhost:8015/mcp` using the `streamable_http` transport; adjust the code if your deployment differs.
+- The CLI automatically targets the local Jira MCP server at `http://localhost:8015/mcp` using the `http` transport; adjust the code if your deployment differs.
 - Each scenario allows up to 1000 MCP tool invocations by default; raise or lower the limit in `src/jira_mcp_benchmark/cli.py` if needed.
 - A fresh UUID is used for the `x-database-id` header on every invocation so each run operates against an isolated MCP database instance.
 - Verifier queries are executed via `POST /api/sql-runner` using the same `x-database-id`, so ensure that endpoint is reachable on the MCP host.
 - When running multiple parallel executions, the default `textual` UI gives each run its own tab so logs never interleave; switch back to `--ui plain` if you prefer classic console output.
+- Each CLI invocation creates a new session folder named `<harness>_<n>` containing one JSON artifact per run.
+Each artifact records the interleaved conversation, tool calls/results, and verifier snapshots in execution order.
 - The CLI uses LangChain's tool binding APIs; tool responses and final assistant messages are echoed to the terminal to aid debugging.
 - If you add new scenarios, simply update the JSON file—no code changes are required.